Blog

-Simpler, Faster, Better: Nasuni Cloud File Services 9.5
+Simpler, Faster, Better: Nasuni Cloud File Data Services 9.5

-My role at Nasuni has changed over the years, but I have always been an advocate for technical upgrades that make the platform simpler, faster, and more powerful.
+My role at Nasuni has changed over the years, but I have always been an advocate for technical upgrades that make our cloud file data services platform simpler, faster, and more powerful.
 Our 9.5 release, which is in limited availability now, will be generally available early next year, and delivers all of these values in one package.
 In this post, I’d like to highlight several technical improvements, which fall into a few broad categories, and review what I think 9.5 is going to do for our customers.

 Better Management